bwesterb/draft-cfrg-kyber/draft-cfrg-schwabe-kyber.md

     2. sharedSecret = K

 ## Decapsulation {#S-decaps}
-Kyber decapsulation takes a private key and a cipher text and returns a shared secret as follows.
+ML-KEM decapsulation takes a private key and a cipher text and returns a shared secret as follows.

 1. Split privateKey into